Japanese cuisine is famous worldwide for its delicious and unique flavors.

 Furikake is a Japanese seasoning that contains a blend of several ingredients.
 The dried mixture contains fish, seaweed, monosodium glutamate,

-Although Kimchi is a part of Korean cuisine, it is liked by many globally.
+Kimchi is a world-famous Korean dish, but the Japanese love it.
 Often served as a side dish with ramen, kimchi has now become an important food in Japan.

 It contains several vegetables such as napa cabbage, spring onions, garlic, peppers, and radish.
 These vegetables are first fermented and then enjoyed with other spices.

 Kimchi adds a spicy flavor to ramen soup so the people who want a hot taste mostly go for Kimchi Ramen.